Contributing¶

 Import from the root package (

-from {package} import cli), not submodules when possible.Place imports at the top of the file, unless avoiding circular imports.
-Never use local imports inside functions — move them to the module level.
-Local imports hide dependencies, bypass ruff’s import sorting, and make it harder to see what a module depends on.
+from {package} import cli), not submodules, when possible.Imports go at the top of the file unless avoiding circular imports.
+Never use local imports inside functions: they hide dependencies and bypass ruff’s import sorting.

 TYPE_CHECKING block¶